Welcome to the

-a community healing center
+a community healing center for people and animals

 Inca Medicine Wheel, New England!